muhimasri/b-editable-table/README.md

 </script>
 ```

 `items` and `fields` are the same properties used in BootstrapVue Table except we are introducing a new `type` and `editable` property in the `fields` object to indicate what element is required in every column and whether or not it should be editable.
+Also, `v-model` is supported for two way bind but you can still use `:items` instead and do your own update.
+More on that in the [Data Binding](#data-binding) section

-For `select` element, the options can be passed as another property (as shown in the example above).
+For `select` element, options can be passed as another property (as shown in the example above).
 Since this is a [Boostrap Form Select](https://bootstrap-vue.org/docs/components/form-select), it supports a list of strings or key/value objects:

 ```json
 [